 An easy win is making sure all paper, cardboard and non-hazardous packaging is recycled throughout the lab.

 We live in a single-use society, but this practice is unsustainable.
 Before purchasing new equipment, first explore whether you can use existing equipment from other departments or institutions.
 Similarly, advertise under-used equipment in your own lab to local scientists.
-At Clustermarket, the platform allows you to book scientific and engineering equipment from over 350 facilities, making your research more affordable and sustainable, while providing an additional source of income for your lab.
+At Clustermarket, the lab equipment scheduling software allows you to book scientific and engineering equipment from over 350 facilities, making your research more affordable and sustainable, while providing an additional source of income for your lab.

-Some organisations are still struggling to implement any “green lab” initiatives, lacking the right education or simply stagnant and unwilling to change.
-Often decision makers are stuck in their belief that labs are highly specialised places with unchangeable standards, or lab managers use the excuse ‘one lab cannot change anything’ so ‘what’s the point’?
+Some organizations are still struggling to implement any “green lab” initiatives, lacking the right education, or simply stagnant and unwilling to change.
+Often decision-makers are stuck in their belief that labs are highly specialized places with unchangeable standards, or lab managers use the excuse ‘one lab cannot change anything’ so ‘what’s the point’?

 Another common claim by those resisting change is that sustainability is expensive – however, sustainability will actually save money in the long run.

 The time to act is now

 Change takes time, but the sooner you start, the sooner you will make a difference.
 The ease of implementation will depend on the lab; for example, contamination will be a greater concern for labs working with immunotherapies than with plants.
 By changing attitudes through education, forming new habits, and sourcing equipment and resources sustainably, we can work together to make science sustainable.